-Amy George, along with her husband Chris, founded The Melissa George Neonatal Memorial Fund in November 2005 in memory of their infant daughter Melissa Suzanne.
+Amy George, along with her husband Chris, founded the Melissa George Neonatal Memorial Fund at Huntsville Hospital Foundation in November 2005 in memory of their infant daughter Melissa Suzanne.
 Proceeds from Melissa’s Fund provide lifesaving equipment for the Regional Neonatal Intensive Care Unit at Huntsville Hospital for Women & Children.

 This post was originally published in 2013 and has been updated with new information and republished.